MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 ###  SharePoint Designer 2010 & 2013 workflows

-For full details on what actions are supported, including what SharePoint Designer workflows are migrated and what is not, see:
+For full details on what workflow actions and lookups are supported, and what is not, see:

 - [SharePoint Designer 2010 & 2013 Workflow migrations](spmt-workflow-migratoni-spd.md)